datasektionen/bawang-content/en/chapter/val/body.md

 Elections are done through [the chapters election system](https://val.datasektionen.se).
 Ballot-box voting for Chapter president, vice president, and treasurer are done through [durn.datasektionen.se](https://durn.datasektionen.se).

-If you have any questions, email [valberedning@datasektionen.se](mailto:valberedning@datasektionen.se).
+If you have any questions, email [valberedare@datasektionen.se](mailto:valberedare@datasektionen.se).

 To read more in detail as well as nominate and answer nominations, visit [val.datasektionen.se](https://val.datasektionen.se).